MelonKony/millmint/content/utopia/landscape/boroughs/pharos.md

 ## Overview

 **The borough of Pharos** is an administrative region in the south-west of Vekllei, located in the Capital Region on the Coast of the Americas, north of [Mumen](/utopia/landscape/boroughs/mumen/) and west of [Lola](/utopia/landscape/boroughs/lola/).
 It is best known for its [World Jetport](#vekllei-world-jetport), which supports much of its aerospace industry.
+Despite its international reputation as the masthead of Vekllei aerospace, Pharos is a deeply cultural borough with a rich history, and is home to residents with descendants from all over the world.

 >*These were pleasant, poor boroughs of the Capital lighted by all corners of the world.
 They are also strikingly diverse in landscape — West Uclo is mostly pre-war, filled with low-rise Junta-era row houses and coffee shops.
 East Uclo contains some of Vekllei’s rare “towers in the park” — vertical neighbourhoods in the sky.*